natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  * *Discount_rate*:  this rate is defined as how much value the currency loses per year.

-l. **Seasonality factor (Zhang constant)**
+l. **Seasonality factor (Z)**

- The Zhang constant is used to characterize the seasonality of precipitation in the study area, with  possible values ranging from 1 to 10.
+The seasonality factor is used to characterize the seasonality of precipitation in the study area, with possible values ranging from 1 to 10.
 The values are assigned according to the timing of the majority of rainfall in a year.
 If rainfall primarily occurs during the winter months, Zhang values should be closer to 10; if most rainfall occurs during the summer months or is more evenly spread out during the year, Zhang values should be closer to 1.
 Our initial testing efforts of this model in different watersheds in different eco-regions worldwide show that this factor is around 4 in tropical watersheds, 9 in temperate watersheds and 1 in monsoon watersheds.

 Appendix B: Calibration of Water Yield Model
 ============================================